gepthecoder/game-hacking/README.md

 BX LR
 Hex: E7 03 00 E3 1E FF 2F E1

+Note: to apply any number go to decimalToHex converter.
+Example: 999 in hex is 03E7 so we substitute only first four hex numbers in reversed manner.

 # Hex for Unlimited Money Int:

 01 04 A0 E3 1E FF 2F E1